sontungexpt/witch-line/README.md

 ### Concept ideas

 - I like the reference concept in any database structure based on id.
 So I use the same concept in this plugin for component system.
-You can reference other component by id to share some field like events, style, static, context, hide, min_screen_width.
+You can reference other component by id to share some field like events, style, static, context, hidden, min_screen_width.
 This will help you to create a component based on other component without duplicate code.

 - Spoiler this plugin also provide nested tables to inherit from parent by recursively for anyone enjoy with creating a component based on other component by nested table like [heirline](https://github.com/rebelot/heirline.nvim).
 But I think the reference concept is better.
 And the statusline is a flat structure and readable.